Allen Slagle

-Allen Slagle is an American politician and a Republican member of the Wyoming House of Representatives representing the 2nd district since January 10, 2023.
+Allen Slagle is an American politician and a Republican former member of the Wyoming House of Representatives who represented the 2nd district from January 10, 2023 to January 2025.

 Political career

 After incumbent Republican representative Hans Hunt resigned his seat to join the staff of U.S. Senator Cynthia Lummis, county commissioners within the 2nd district's boundaries appointed J. D. Williams to the seat.
 Slagle ran in the Republican primary on August 16, 2022, and defeated Williams by 12 votes, and then won the general election on November 8, 2022, unopposed.